-Chiến thuật IELTS Reading – Dạng 7: Matching Sentence Endings – Excellent Tips for Matching Sentence Endings
+Chiến thuật IELTS Reading - Dạng 7: Matching Sentence Endings Trong IELTS Band 5.0 - 6.5 - Useful Guidance On Matching Sentence Endings

 Trong bài viết này, IPP sẽ hướng dẫn chiến thuật làm bài dạng Matching Sentence Endings để đạt band điểm cao trong IELTS Reading.

-1. Các bước làm bài dạng Matching Sentence Endings trong IELTS Reading
+Các bước làm dạng bài Matching Heading Questions trong IELTS Reading

 QUESTIONS